 useCustomMutation

-is used when sending custom mutation requests using the TanStack Query advantages.
-It is an extended version of TanStack Query's useMutation
+useCustomMutation is used when sending custom mutation requests using the TanStack Query advantages.
+It is an extended version of TanStack Query's useMutation and not only supports all features of the mutation but also adds some extra features.

-method as the mutation function from the dataProvider
+It uses the custom method as the mutation function from the dataProvider which is passed to <Refine>.

 Use Cases

-should not be used when creating, updating, or deleting a resource.
+useCustomMutation should not be used when creating, updating, or deleting a resource.
 Following hooks should be used for these instead: useCreate, useUpdate or useDelete.

-, unlike other data hooks, does not invalidate queries and therefore will not update the application state either.
+This is because useCustomMutation, unlike other data hooks, does not invalidate queries and therefore will not update the application state either.

 If you need to custom query request, use the useCustom hook.